lauslim12/provisions/README.md

 - Open your Terminal.
 - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

-If running Linux, I might have to set the `brew` command to `PATH`, and I might have to install the homebrewed `gcc`.
+If running Linux, I might have to add the `brew` command to `PATH`, and I might have to install the homebrewed `gcc`.
 Instructions will be provided after installation.

 Configure Homebrew to always use the latest version, use often.